FZJ-INM1-BDA/siibra-explorer/README.md

-# Interactive Atlas Viewer
+# siibra-explorer - Interactive viewer for multilevel brain atlases

-Interactive Atlas Viewer is an frontend module wrapping around [nehuba](https://github.com/HumanBrainProject/nehuba).
-It provides additional features, such as metadata integration, data visualisation and a robust plugin system.
+`siibra-explorer` is an frontend module wrapping around [nehuba](https://github.com/HumanBrainProject/nehuba) for visualizing volumetric brain volumes at possible high resolutions, and connecting to `siibra-api` for offering access to brain atlases of different species, including to navigate their brain region hierarchies, maps in different coordinate spaces, and linked regional data features.
+It provides metadata integration with the [EBRAINS knowledge graph](https://kg.ebrains.eu), different forms of data visualisation, and a structured plugin system for implementing custom extensions.

 ## Getting Started